 - You can park in the parking garage by Sears and enter the mall at “Entrance #6.”
 Walk your bike down the side hallway to the WTF (it’ll be right in front of you.
 Don’t go up the escalators).

 - When the parking lot is wet or snow covered, carry your bike up to the mall entrance and roll your bike the rest of the way to the WTF.
 We want to keep the trainers corrosion free.

 - If you have never used a bike trainer, no worries!
 It is easy and the leader of the session will show you how to set up your bike.
 Note: If your bike doesn’t have the correct bike skewer, you can purchase one for $10.

 - If you do not have a trainer at home and plan to use the WTF frequently, we are allowing members to leave their bike at the WTF for a small fee.
 To use this service costs $20 per bike/member (more info below).

 - At the end of the season you can pick up your bike to get outdoors!
 Note: The CNY Tri club is not responsible for items lost or stolen that are being kept at the WTF.
 It is also the responsibility of the member to pick up their bike during open WTF hours.

 - Bring your water bottle pre-filled from home.
-If coming to yoga, bring a mat, but there are mats available at the WTF.

 - The WTF does have a few small changing areas.